Fox's Cavuto: Trump Skeptic, Genial Workhorse

 "The tweets are the death of me!"
 Cavuto says.
 "They give it to me in large-point type."

-Cavuto's health challenges are daunting, and have unfolded almost in synch with each new phase in his career.
-He received a diagnosis of Hodgkin's lymphoma just months before his start at CNBC two decades ago.
+Cavuto's health challenges are daunting and have unfolded almost in sync with each new phase in his career.
+He received a diagnosis of Hodgkin lymphoma just months before his start at CNBC two decades ago.
 He was told he had multiple sclerosis the year after joining Fox News as one of its original anchors.
 A decade later — the same year that Fox Business launched with Cavuto as managing editor — doctors informed him that his MS was progressive.
 Which is to say the disease would advance and take an increasing toll on his body.

-On the day I visited, Cavuto acknowledges fatigue slows his ability to walk.
+On the day I visit, Cavuto acknowledges fatigue slows his ability to walk.

 To treat the stage 4 lymphoma, Cavuto says, he had much of his lung removed, so he gets pneumonia and bronchitis readily, compromising his voice.
 Additionally, two years ago, at the outset of the 2016 general elections, he had open-heart surgery after a coronary artery completely closed.